hmc-cs159-spring2015/site/project2.md

 </li>
 <li> You must turn in four things:
   <ol>
-  <li>Your translations of the entire dataset, added to your github
+  <li>Your translations of test dataset, added to your github
-  repository as <tt>translations.txt</tt>
+  repository as
+  <tt>translations.txt</tt> by 9pm
+  the night before the due
+  date.
+Your file should contain one translated sentence per line;
+  sentences that your system skipped should have the output &lt;skipped&gt;.
   </li>
   <li> Your trained language and translation models, stored in a
   format that your code can understand, added to your github